<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Phase 3: One year of mentor support and access to the EBV Technical Assistance Program which includes a vast network of resources and national partnerships.

 Women veterans get an opportunity to investigate small business startup plans through the V-Wise program produced jointly by the SBA and IVMF.
 V-Wise also delivers entrepreneurial education through a three phase system, but offers two tracks of learning.
 The growth track continues to support small businesses already operating and the startup track focuses on potential business ideas.
-V-Wise only serves 200 businesswoman per session.
+V-Wise only serves 200 businesswomen per session.

-Both the SBA and EBV serve not only veterans, but military spouses as well.
+Both the SBA and EBV serve not only veterans but military spouses as well.
 Many of their programs actively support spouse or family enrollment.

 Although the SBA and EBV are fantastic places to start small business research, MilitaryByOwner has produced a comprehensive guide for veteran small business with many more resources to investigate.